Lake Steward Program

 “No mow, let it grow!”
 This is the simplest and least expensive way to restore shoreline and add a natural buffer to the lakeshore.
 Once mowing stops, native plant species may germinate and grow in the buffer.
 There is no cost, and minimal planning and effort is necessary.
 First, stop mowing a 10 to 15 foot wide strip of grass near the water’s edge.
 If you have a beach, the buffer can be directly behind the beach.
 As native plants reestablish, you can increase the buffer zone by expanding the un-mowed area.
 A buffer of native vegetation will help prevent erosion and will intercept some of the nutrients and pollutants that would otherwise enter the lake.

 If you don’t like the look of an un-mowed buffer, you can plant a buffer of native wildflowers and sedges.
 Bushes or trees can also be added.
-Check the GCOLA website for resources on planting a buffer, and information on our Shoreline Restoration Program and matching grants for approved projects.
+Check the GCOLA website for resources on planting a buffer, and information on our Shoreline Habitat Program and matching grants for approved projects.
 A buffer of native plants will add color and beauty to your shoreline and provide food and habitat for birds, butterflies, and other pollinators.

 While riprap or placement of boulders on the shoreline is not a recommended means of reducing erosion, it is not necessary to remove it.
 Do not spray the riprap with herbicides or pull plants.
 If you let nature take its course, native plants such as jewel weed, milk weed, and blue flag iris may naturally germinate, or you can plant them within the riprap.